yihui/yihui.org/content/en/2018-08-08-double-negatives.md

 Strunk and White actually recommended in _The Elements of Style_ that "we put statements in positive form", which I believe also applies to program code.

 Well, if you look at `?download.file`, there is an argument `cacheOK = TRUE`.
 Sigh...
 Why the name `cacheOK`?
-Why not just `cache = TRUE`? `cacheOK = TRUE` reads like "the statement 'it is okay to use cache' is true".
+Why not just `cache = TRUE`? `cacheOK = TRUE` reads like "the statement 'it is okay to use cache' is okay".
 Double affirmatives this time?

 Once again: naming, is, hard.